-Irish rally driver Breen dies in Croatia accident
+Irish rally driver Breen dies in testing accident

 Breen, whose father Ray was an Irish champion, began his racing career in karting before moving into full-time rallying in 2009.

-He moved to the WRC Academy in 2011 and after moving up the junior and WRC2 ranks, he made his first WRC appearance when driving selected rounds for the Abu Dhabi Total World Rally team.
+He moved to the WRC Academy in 2011 and after moving up the junior and WRC2 ranks made his first WRC appearance when driving selected rounds for the Abu Dhabi Total World Rally team.

-Breen collected a series of podium finishes over the years and had become a popular figure on the circuit.

-Current WRC champion Kalle Rovanperä was one of those paying tribute to Breen.

-"Rest in peace Craig.
+Current WRC champion Kalle Rovanpera was one of those paying tribute to Breen: "Rest in peace Craig.
 My thoughts are tonight with your family and friends."

+FIA president Mohammed Ben Sulayem expressed condolences to the family and friends of the late driver.

+"Our thoughts and prayers are with his loved ones and the Rally community at this difficult time," said the FIA president.